-In 2019-20, we received 8 requests for access to documents under the Freedom of Information Act.
+In 2020-21, we received 8 requests for access to documents under the Freedom of Information Act.
 All applications were finalised during the reporting year.
-Of those decisions, we received one request for an internal review and we were not notified of any requests made to the Information Commissioner.
+Additionally, we received one request for an internal review and were notified of one request made to the Information Commissioner.
+The application was withdrawn by the applicant.